Automotive

 3. Keep the child or pet calm

-• Keep one at home, with a trusted neighbor, or in a magnetic key box
+• Keep one at home, with a person you choose, or in a magnetic key box

 • Program a spare fob before you need it